 If athleisure and cocktail attire had a baby, it would be this dress.
 It’s part of Columbia’s PFG (Performance Fishing Gear) collection, but since I ordered it in black, it also functions as my go-to LBD.

 If I can only pack one dress on a trip, it’s going to be the one I can wear the most.
-For example, I spend most of my summer weekends outdoors in Bozeman, Montana.
-I pack this dress because I can seamlessly transition from fly fishing in the same river Brad Pitt waded in for a “A River Runs Through It” to people watching on the outdoor patio at The Lark, a trendy hotel where Pitt will probably stay if they ever make a sequel.
-It’s the unicorn of dresses that can be worn on the tennis court and in the courtroom (hopefully for jury duty, not as a defendant).
+I spend most of my summer weekends outdoors in Bozeman, Montana, and I pack this dress because I can seamlessly transition from fly fishing in a river to people-watching on the outdoor patio at a trendy hotel without changing.

 It's both flattering and flirty

 While I love the elegant length of my favorite floor-sweeping maxi dress, I also appreciate the shorter length of this one since it's equal parts flattering and flirty.
 The hemline hits me just a couple inches above the knee.
 It’s short enough that I can feel the breeze on my legs but long enough that I’m not constantly tugging it down back over my bottom.
 Overall, I’m really impressed with the fit, and I think that’s a huge factor for the almost 3,300 Amazon reviewers who gave it a five-star rating.